erkdonovan-zz/erkdonovan.github.io/_posts/2015-01-16-Steve-Mann-Interview.md

 - Work
 ---

-A few weeks ago, while a month ago in December two co-workers and I made our way over to the University of Toronto campus to do an interview for our website series on Influencers and Founders.
+A month ago, in December, two co-workers and I made our way over to the University of Toronto campus to do an interview for our website series on Influencers and Founders.
 The person of interest today: Steve Mann.
 My job was to take photos of the research lab and profile photos of Steve Mann himself.
 Gwen was in charge of the interview portion and Rachel art-directed the whole thing!
 It was amazing!

 When we got there we received a tour of the research lab and was shown how a few of the gadgets worked, including the famous rings.